 Day 1: Taumaranui to Ohinepane, 22km (about 3.5 hours)

 Not too many people choose to do the five-day version, skipping the first two days and starting at Whakahoro.

-The first day is short, but it certainly lets you start with a bang.
+The first day of the Whanganui River Journey is short, but it certainly lets you start with a bang.

 The Great Walks guide describes it simply as “a day of rapids”!

 We were novices when it came to canoeing, so were pretty nervous about even controlling the canoe, let alone navigating the rapids.

 In the first four bends, you face two pretty turbulent rapids that throw you around, baptizing you in the Whanganui River.